 - Do not list the complete program of pieces and composers, except for commissioned works or large works.

 - Give information that will be helpful to other chapters in planning programs.
 With this in mind, please write for a national, not local, audience.

-- Send material to firstname.lastname@example.org
+- Send material

 Format: Many chapters send us their newsletters, believing that in so doing they have submitted a chapter news report.
 We cannot accept newsletters as chapter news reports.
 All reports must be submitted according to the instructions above.
-An event meriting more coverage than the usual news columns may be submitted as a brief article; in such cases, please follow guidelines for Articles (below).

 ALL REPORTS RECEIVED ARE PUBLISHED